(Psychology: Head of Department)

 With an entrepreneurial flair – she created and developed an online website for parents and then sold it for a profit after 3 years.
 Wendy also created and developed a second business creating resumes and acting as a Virtual Assistant to busy corporate executives and other entrepreneurs.
 She is blessed to be able to provide employment to somebody from the tourism industry who lost their job during the early days of COVID with this business.

 Having a great passion for supporting women and children, Wendy has successfully created, marketed and run events in support of women, each Women’s Day called “Brave Women” – the proceeds of which go to charity.
-She also supports three organisations in her neighbourhood which look after FAS children, children who have been abused and / or trafficked and another which looks after children who have been abandoned by their families.
+She also supports three organisations in her neighbourhood that look after FAS children, children who have been abused and/or trafficked and another which looks after children who have been abandoned by their families.

 Dr Marianne Louw